-16.2 Cable management
+17.2 Cable management

-All cabinets and racks will have a minimum 200mm vertical cable management area on both sides.
+All cabinets and racks will have a minimum 300mm vertical cable management area on both sides.
+For racks in a row, the vertical minder shared by two racks will be of a minimum 400mm wide.

-16.3 Racks
+17.3 Racks